PhD Position in Physics of Droplet Condensation

 - Computational investigation of dropwise condensation phenomenon

-- Collaboration with the other members of the group
+- Collaboration with the other member of the group

 - Writing of conference and journal articles